fabioarciniegas/notes-on-modernity-and-postmodernity/README.md

 As you acquire luxuries you become more vulnerable to pain.
 In the society where you act for others and in immitation of higher ones, men suffer for the loss of something they have no pleasure in possesing.

-The state becomes the guarantor of the state of inequality.
+In the discourse of the creation of inequality between mankind he discusses how the state becomes the guarantor of the state of inequality.
+The rich benefit from getting the poor to defend property.

+elightment → luxury → inequality → yoke.
+Also self-imposed and self-demanded yoke as investment in feelings towards posessions tie us to them